 - 9.2.1 The majority of the effects of the policies are found to be positive.
 Where uncertainty was recorded it related mainly to the impact upon environmental objectives, particularly in relation to the policies on Land use and Environmental Protection for each of the estates.
 The main reasons for uncertainty arise because of the lack of detail at this stage of the design proposals and the specific mitigation measures that could be used to minimise any adverse impacts.
 Negative impacts are recorded in relation to climate change, energy and carbon and waste as a consequence of the amount of new development that will occur.
-Detailed mitigation measures will need to be identified within the design proposals. - 9.2.3 Tables showing a summary of results for the policies are attached overleaf.
+Detailed mitigation measures will need to be identified within the design proposals in accordance with the ELP and Statutory Development Plan policies, which could result in the impacts being reduced, particularly in the long term. - 9.2.3 Tables showing a summary of results for the policies are attached overleaf.
 The full results can be found in Appendix A6.